Bus Creator

 Description

-The output port of the Bus Creator block can only be connected to the input port of the block Bus Selector |
+| The output port of the unit Bus Creator can only be connected to the input port of the unit Bus Selector |

 Bus elements must have unique names.
 By default, each bus element inherits the name of the element connected to the block Bus Creator.
-If duplicate names are present, the Bus Creator block adds the port number to all input element names.
-For elements that have no names, the Bus Creator block generates names of the form signaln
+If duplicate names are present, block Bus Creator adds the port number to all input element names.
+For elements that don’t have names, block Bus Creator generates names of the form signaln, where n — The number of the port connected to the element.
+You can refer to elements by name when searching for their sources or selecting elements to connect to other blocks.

 Ports